0xbennyv/sophos-tenant-cli/README.md

-# Sophos Tenant API's
+# Sophos Dashboard CLI Tool
-A multiplatform CLI application for working with Sophos Enterprise Dashbaord and Partner Dashboard API's
+A multiplatform command-line interface designed for both Sophos Enterprise and Partner Dashboard APIs.

+**Primary Purpose**:
-This applications initial intent is to summarise the health report API for every Sophos tenant in a partner or enterprise tenant.
+- Streamline and present a concise health report for every tenant within a Sophos partner or enterprise environment.

+## Key Features:

+1. **Automated Configuration**:
-On initial run if config.json isn't within the directory of the binary then a prompt will appear to set the enterprise or partner tenants API credentials.
+   - Upon first launch, if `config.json` is absent in the application's directory, users will be prompted to input either enterprise or partner API credentials.

-Once the credentials have been set the application must be run as a cli the "sophos_tenant_cli.exe healthsummary" will run the health summary function to check every availible tenant and build a CSV of troubled tenants.
+2. **CLI Execution**:
+   - After setting up the credentials, execute the tool via the command line.
+Using the command `sophos_tenant_cli.exe healthsummary` will trigger a comprehensive health check across all accessible tenants, compiling a CSV list of those that require attention.